Denim has become such an accepted part of many people’s wardrobes that to imagine a time without jeans is almost impossible.

 To some, it is even more incredulous to imagine that vintage jeans were actually designed in the late nineteenth century.
-As fashion trends have come and gone, there are perhaps few items designed in the 1870s that we would still be comfortable and happy to wear today.
+As fashion trends have come and gone, there are very few items designed in the 1870s that we would still be comfortable and trend to wear today.

 The History of Vintage Jeans

 By the 1850s, denim fabric itself had already been around for years.
 However, in 1872, businessman Levi Strauss teamed up with tailor Jacob Davis to create workwear and clothing using denim fabric.
 By the following year, the pair applied and received a patent from the US Patent office; and denim jeans with reinforced rivets were born.
 The Levi’s iconic design also included a wing or double “M” shape stitched into the back pockets as well as a leather patch engraved with two horses trying to tear apart the sturdy jeans.
 For a long time, illiterate customers called them the “Two Horse” brand.

 Jeans have seen many design changes over the years, from the wide flares of the 1970s to the skin-tight skinny jeans of the 2000s.
 Although vintage jeans were originally designed for workwear, this wardrobe staple has transcended the boundaries of a work uniform – only to become a uniform of another kind for a different era.

 In present times, jeans are almost an accepted wardrobe neutral.
 They have become a base on which to project ones style choices, as a blank canvas is to an artist.
 Even though jeans may be the fundamental clothing choice for today’s times, they can still be styled to suit a vintage look and lifestyle.

 Take a look at the transition of women’s and men’s vintage jeans through the years 1930 to 1970.

 1930s & the Birth of Jeans for Women